Pitasi/univrs/articles/univrs.md

 ```

-And since we don't want to render `counter()`, let's fix the page template:
+And since we don't want to render `counter()` anymore, let's replace it with a
+placeholder div that will trigger the GET request as soon as the page is ready:

 ```rust
 pub async fn page() -> Markup {
     html! {